NoteRepoLabs/noterepo-web-client/README.md

 8. **Global Search**: Find and bookmark cool repositories others have shared.
 9. **Open Source**: We believe software should be free for all, every line of code is free for anyone to checkout.

+## FAQs

+### 1. I'm unable to sign in!

+   This is usually an issue with the browser cache.
+If a full refresh doesn't do the trick, try clearing your cache and cookies.

+### 2. Some of my repos or files don't show up

+  One possible cause is creating or deleting a repo or file on one device and trying to access them on another.
+We automatically sync out-of-date repos every 5   minutes to improve performance.

+### 3. I'm unable to upload some file types

+  NoteRepo limits the kinds of files you can upload to our servers to improve security, they're limited to only word, powerpoint, pdf and image files.

+### 4. I Keep getting an error when I upload a valid file!

+  We limit the file size of any repo to 10MB since most study materials don't exceed this threshold...and our BLOB store won't allow it either for the free plan. :)

+### 5. How safe are my files?
+Can anyone else view them?

+  Security is our top priority when developing NoteRepo, by default the server encrypts some of your user and file information and no other entity knows about what you upload unless you compromise your account password.
+Never share it with anyone by the way.

+### 6. How do I delete my account?

+  It's sad to see you want to go, but you can delete your account and everything else associated with it by going to the accounts page.

-## Developer Notes
+## For Developers

-We're actively looking for contributors as we're only two engineers working on it at the moment.
-So if you know NextJS and optionally Typescript, feel free to submit pull requests, they're always welcome!
+We're actively looking for contributers eager to work on NoteRepo, as we're only two engineers working on it at the moment.
+If you know NextJS and Typescript, feel free to submit pull requests, they're always welcome!

-## Building the client in development mode
+### Building the client in development mode

 To get started, git clone the repository and cd into it.